craftXplorer/Vision-Projects-Textbase/factionfight.md

 ## About

 *FactionFight* was a project in 2024.
-It was inspirated on the German PvP project "Varo", but w7th some changes:
+It was inspirated on the German PvP project "Varo", but with some changes:

 1. Orginaly the were 2 players in one team.
 In our version there were 4
 2. We added some special items to make it more interesting

 ---

 ## Info